 Specialized program accreditation standards and compliance vary greatly from agency to agency.
-WMU currently maintains relationships with 30 academic program and facilities accreditation agencies, each with its own set of requirements and accreditation cycles.
+WMU currently maintains relationships with 28 academic program and facilities accreditation agencies, each with its own set of requirements and accreditation cycles.
 These accreditations are vital elements in maintaining WMU’s regional (HLC) accreditation, as well as important recruitment/retention and strategic planning allies.
 See all of our fast facts below:

 In compliance with the Higher Learning Commission's Core Component 4.A.5, the Office of Institutional Effectiveness works with departments to ensure that all academic programs for which specialized program accreditation is either required or provides benefits to program stakeholders secure and maintain accreditation.
 By clicking the button, below, you will have access to the most recent revision of the Policies and Procedures for Seeking, Maintaining, and Transferring Accreditation.